UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 At present, the Bhutanese legal system has a four-tier Court system.
 The Supreme Court is the highest in the hierarchy, followed by the High Court, Dzongkhag and Drungkhag Courts.
 There are no courts or tribunals of special jurisdiction in Bhutan.
 The Courts have both appellate and original jurisdiction, besides being the Courts of general jurisdiction, dealing with both civil and criminal matters.

 The Supreme Court: The Supreme Court is the highest court of law in Bhutan and is presided over by the Chief Justice of Bhutan.
 It was established through the Royal Decree on November 19, 2009.
 It has appellate, advisory and extra-territorial jurisdiction.
 Where a particular case is not covered or is only partially covered by any law in force and is not otherwise excluded from adjudication, the Supreme Court has original jurisdiction over it.
-The territorial jurisdiction of the Supreme Court extends to the whole of Bhutan, all persons therein, and all persons with an established legal relationship to Bhutan.
+The territorial jurisdiction of the Supreme Court extends to the whole of Bhutan, all persons therein, and all persons with an established legal relationship with Bhutan.
 The Supreme Court is a court of record and is the guardian of the Constitution and the final authority on its interpretation.
 (Article 1, the Constitution of Bhutan, 2008).

 The Chief Justice is appointed from among the Drangpons (Justices) of the Supreme Court or from among eminent jurists by the Druk Gyalpo (the King) in consultation with the National Judicial Commission (NJC).
 Similarly, the associate Justices are appointed from among the Drangpons (Justices) of the High Court or from among eminent jurists by the Druk Gyalpo (the King) in consultation with the National Judicial Commission.

 The Chief Justice is appointed from among the Drangpons of the High Court or from among eminent jurists and the Drangpons are appointed from among the Drangpons of the Dzongkhag Courts or from among eminent jurists by the Druk Gyalpo upon the recommendation of the National Judicial Commission.
-The Chief Justice and the associate Justices will serve for ten years or until attaining the age of sixty years, whichever comes first.
+The Chief Justice and the associate Justices will serve for ten years or until attaining the age of 60 years, whichever comes first.

-The Dzongkhag Court: At present, Bhutan is geographically divided into twenty Districts.
+The Dzongkhag Court: At present, Bhutan is geographically divided into 20 Districts.
 Each District has a District Court.
 The first Dzongkhag Court was established in 1960/61.
 Usually, the Dzongkhag Court is made up of a single Bench, though there are some Dzongkhag Courts that have division Benches.
 For example, Paro, Wangdue Phodrang, and Phuentsholing Courts have two Benches while the Thimphu District Court has five division Benches.
 The Judiciary established special benches at the Thimphu District Court on 21st December 2016.
-The reform is initiated to facilitate expeditious, fair, and just adjudication of criminal, commercial, civil, family and child related disputes through a specialized bench.
+The reform is initiated to facilitate expeditious, fair, and just adjudication of criminal, commercial, civil, family and child-related disputes through a specialized bench.
 The Thimphu District Court now comprises two Criminal Benches, a Civil Bench, a Commercial Bench, and a Family and Child Bench.

 The Dzongkhag Court exercises original jurisdiction in all cases within its territorial jurisdiction.
-Appeals from an order or Judgment of a Drungkhag court are made to the Dzongkhag The District Court is presided over by a Dzongkhag Drangpon who is assisted by one or more Drangpon Rabjams or Registrars.
+Appeals from an order or Judgment of a Drungkhag court are made to the Dzongkhag.
+The District Court is presided over by a Dzongkhag Drangpon who is assisted by one or more Drangpon Rabjams or Registrars.
 The Dzongkhag Drangpons are appointed by the Druk Gyalpo upon the recommendation of the Royal Judicial Service Council.

 8.2.
 Research and Training Bureau of the Judiciary

 8.3.
-The Registrar General
+Registrar General

 8.4.
 Trial System of Court